|

 illustrate God’s life-and-death power over the wicked.
 If it’s describing a type of dinosaur (as the

-dragons/dinosaurs made a loud calling sound.
+dragons made loud calling sounds.

 But since the Hebrew is in doubt (kephirim

-is usually translated “young lions), we have put it in the “possible”
+is usually translated “young lions"), we have put it in the “possible”

 category.
 (Though as mentioned above, kephirim may have originally referred to a